Con Dao IMMA

 Download fact sheet

 Con Dao is an archipelago located about 100 km offshore of the southeast coast of Vietnam.
-The Con Dao area is one of only two locations in Vietnam – the other being the island of Phu Quoc in the eastern Gulf of Thailand, that have had relatively recent records of dugong sightings after the year 2000.
+The Con Dao area is one of only two locations in Vietnam – the other being the island of Phu Quoc in the eastern Gulf of Thailand, that have had records of dugong sightings since the year 2000.
 The seagrass beds in Con Dao, which are mainly dominated by Halophila ovalis, Halophila minor, and Halodule uninervis, have been strictly protected from fishing and development by the National Park rangers.
 In combination with consistent dugong sightings reported by the park’s rangers, Con Dao National Park potentially contains important foraging habitat for this population of locally occurring and possibly resident dugongs.

 Description of Qualifying Criteria